Taco Salad Recipe – with optional homemade dressing

 Of course, there are lots of things you can do, but there are a few things you shouldn’t do.

 - Don’t mix in the chips until immediately prior to serving.
-They’ll be soggy and gross and the point of the chips is to add that great crunch.
+They’ll get soggy and gross and the point of the chips is to add that great crunch.

 - That’s all really!